99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/079e00e5-8737-4a92-b317-8b972e9473f7">

-- CodeArtifact: share sw packages, sw packages depend on each other to be built (code dependecncies), storing and getting these dependencies is called artifact mangment.
-We can use Resource policy to auth different packages.
+- CodeArtifact: share sw packages, sw packages depend on each other to be built (code dependencies), storing and getting these dependencies is called artifact management We can use Resource policy to auth different packages.

 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/8c76f5b0-bfe0-4f1b-8b03-3c983ecfdbe8">

-- CodeGuru: Automated code reivews (reviewer) and app performance (codeGuru profiler) with Machine Learning.
+- CodeGuru: Automated code reviews (reviewer) and app performance (codeGuru profiler) with Machine Learning.

-- Cloud9: IDE in clud. can work anywhere in the world if u have internet.
+- Cloud9: IDE in cloud. can work anywhere in the world if u have internet.

 # SAM
 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/f2e46532-12c0-4f01-b0c9-b549809d651e">

-Serverless application model basically a shortcut to cloud formation, says how the app should be deployed and should behave framework for dev and depl. serverless applications.
+Serverless application model basically a shortcut to cloud formation, says how the app should be deployed and should behave framework for dev and deploy serverless applications.
-All config is in YAMAL code, generate complex CloudFormation from simple SAM YAML file Only 2 commnads to deploy to AWS (sam package and sam deploy) can use CodeDeploy to deploy lambda functions
+All config is in YAMAL code, generating complex CloudFormation from simple SAM YAML file Only 2 commands to deploy to AWS (sam package and sam deploy) can use CodeDeploy to deploy lambda functions
-Can help you run Lambdda, API Gateway, DynamoDB
+Can help you run Lambda, API Gateway, DynamoDB
-AWS toolkits: ide plugin allow you to run build test Lambda functions with AWS SAM.
+AWS toolkits: ide plugin allows you to run build test Lambda functions with AWS SAM.

 <img width="500" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/bde587c1-1ff8-47b3-8b14-3d5df83b8d8f">